lovhag/adapt-pre-trained-VL-models-to-text/README.md

 4. [GLUE](GLUE) contains code necessary for the GLUE evaluation performed in the project.
 5. [visual_property_norms](visual_property_norms) contains code necessary for running the Visual Property Norms evaluation.

+Parts 4 and 5 essentially make up the results of the paper.

 ## Results

 <img src="images/results.png" width="800"/>